 - You've been dying to do some real talk in real time about all sorts of different topics

-- You’d love to treat yourself to the experience of an all-inclusive retreat where lodging, delicious meals, and lots of fun activities are custom-planned to give you the best four days imaginable
+- You'd love to treat yourself to the experience of an all-inclusive retreat where lodging, delicious meals, and lots of fun activities are custom-planned to give you a wonderful (and transformative!) experience

 - You value growth, joy, community, connection, honesty, and going beyond the surface level of typical small talk

 - You want to be surrounded by a group of kind people who will let you know that no matter what, you are not alone

 I signed up for this retreat because I love the conversations that Nicole has on the podcast, and I’ve been hoping to build more of that into my own life.
 I also love goal setting and planning out my year, but it's something that I've struggled with lately as I've moved away from more quantitative goals and towards lifestyle shifts/things that are more difficult to measure or don't have a clear end point.
 I really loved the multi-part goal-setting workshop that Nicole lead us through all weekend though, and found it so lovely to take space outside of my regular life to ask deep questions and really work through the responses.
 This retreat is one of the best things I have done in years and I would 100% recommend that anyone who is interested in Nicole's work sign up for one.
 I had the privilege of meeting some incredible people and we had some fantastic, life changing conversations over the course of weekend.
 This retreat has made me so excited for the year ahead! — Lauren

 - 3 nights accommodation in a shared room in a lovely, spacious house